IkedaLab-Daniel/study-notes-vault/App Security/note.md

 * TLS works effectively when the server has an up-to-date certificate and TLS version support.

 * OpenSSL is an open-source toolkit that uses a command line and software libraries to ensure secure communication with cryptography for all types of communication, from personal to commercial and e-commerce transactions.

+## Vulnerability Scanning and Threat Modeling

+Vulnerability scanning is the search for security vulnerabilities from within the code and from the outside of an application.
+Scanners search in code languages such as C, C++, Java, Python, and PHP, targeting vulnerabilities like SQL injection, cross-site scripting, and path traversal.
+Scans should be based on platform configuration, patch levels, or application composition, and may require user credentials to analyze the full application flow across the stack and supporting platforms.
+Popular scanning tools include:

+* **Coverity** – incremental analysis for C, C++, Java, Python.
+* **CodeSonar** – uses abstraction to model code and find weaknesses.
+* **Snyk Code** – integrated semantic analysis tool for coding and security bugs.
+* **Static Reviewer** – eliminates known vulnerabilities, compliant with OWASP, CVEs, and NIST.

+Threat modeling is identifying, categorizing, and enumerating security threats, analyzing ongoing threats, and eliminating potential software weaknesses.
+It uses diagrams to represent data flows in applications and is best applied during the design phase of the SDLC to reduce vulnerabilities.
+Common models include:

+* **PASTA** – risk-based, linking business objectives with technical requirements.
+* **VAST** – agile, with application and operational threat models using process-flow diagrams.
+* **STRIDE** – identifies Spoofing, Tampering, Repudiation, Information disclosure, Denial of service, Elevation of privileges.

+Vulnerability scanning ensures complete coverage of the application flow, while early threat modeling helps eliminate weaknesses in applications.